Hardware & Setup

 To improve the lab's storage capacity and multitasking capabilities, I have the following upgrades planned:

 • Storage Expansion: Adding a 1TB HDD specifically for the Immich library.
-Since photo backups don't require NVMe speeds, an HDD is a more cost-effective solution for bulk data.

 • Redundancy: Implementing a basic backup rotation for the configuration files of my primary services.